rounakdatta/SRMSAT-week-2/README.md

 twovar.cpp : C++ program to find the value of 2 unknown variables from 2 linear equations.

-threevar.cpp : C++ program to find the value of 3 unknown variables from 3 linear equations.
+eigenvector.cpp : C++ program to find the eigen vectors of a 3x3 matrix.

 eigenval.cpp : C++ program to find the eigen values of a 2X2 matrix.